 Never believe the 'automatic approval' clause

-Be aware of what licensed moneylenders are (and aren’t) allowed to do
+Be aware of what licensed financial institutions are (and aren't) allowed to do

 A good way to avoid falling prey to loan scams is to be aware of what legitimate lenders can and cannot do as per the law.
 Here is a quick preview of some of the clauses related to loans and lenders, for you to use as benchmarks to verify the genuineness of the offer you receive.

-- Licensed moneylenders are not allowed to market their service, make cold calls or send unsolicited text messages to people
+Licensed financial institutions are not allowed to market their service, make cold calls or send unsolicited text messages to people

-- Licensed moneylenders are not allowed to lend funds equalling more than 6 times the borrower’s monthly income
+Licensed financial institutions are not allowed to lend funds equalling more than 6 times the borrower’s monthly income

-- A contract is mandatory for licensed moneylenders
+A contract is mandatory for licensed financial institutions

-- Licensed moneylenders are not allowed to charge any fees except loan processing fees, late payment fees and legal fees
+Licensed financial institutions are not allowed to charge any fees except loan processing fees, late payment fees and legal fees